 Hotel in Dobbiaco (breakfast)

 Take the bus to Lago di Braies, and then the mountains start immediately above this glacial lake hemmed in by mountains.
 The local bus takes you there from Dobbiaco.
 Take to the hillside, steep and loose in places, and climb towards Croda de Becco, an optional 2,810m peak that is a detour on the way to your hut.
 Views of the limestone peaks open up as the route climbs higher.
-(We also describe the pleasant cross-country walk to Lago di Braies, an addition for those wanting a fuller day.)
+(We also describe an alternative route, avoiding the trickiest sections of the main Alta Via 1 trail today.)

 Mountain hut (dinner and breakfast)

-Cross-country is the theme for the next two stages as you cross large areas of upland meadow and rock.
-Cut across grassy meadows from Rif Sennes before descending in steep hairpins to Rif Pederu.
-Follow a track up from the road to Rif Lavarella and the surrounding huts.
+Cross-country is the theme for the next two stages, as you cross large areas of upland meadow and rock through the Fanes-Sennes-Braies nature park.
+Cut across grassy meadows from Rifugio Sennes before descending in steep hairpins to Pederu.
+Follow a track up from the road to Rifugio Lavarella and the surrounding huts.

 Mountain hut (dinner and breakfast)